MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/set-up-customer-agreements.md

 :::image type="content" source="media/agreement-active-booking-dates-details.svg" alt-text="Screenshot of an agreement booking date, highlighting Generate Work Order.":::

-If you decided to have the agreement **Auto Generate Bookings**, the work orders are scheduled to the preferred resource when the work orders are generated.
+If you decide to have the agreement **Auto Generate Bookings**, the work orders are scheduled to the preferred resource when the work orders are generated.

 ### Step 5: Perform agreement work orders